Spring 2019 Wild Food Mentorship Program

 Of course there are no grades, no tests, and no homework per se, but you should expect to set aside a couple hours per week to work your way through the study materials that I will provide.

 We can only really skim the surface of many topics that we will briefly review, such as basic botany and plant taxonomy, but if you wish to go deeper with any topic along the way, all you have to do is ask!
 At the very least, I can probably point you towards some great primary resources for you to dig deeper.

 In any case, you’ll never learn plant identification if you just read books for a few months and listen to me ramble about the plants I like — you have to get out outside and practice, as often as you possibly can!
 Consider once a week for a few hours to be the bare minimum if you hope to retain the information you’ll be studying.

 Q: Will the program also cover wild mushrooms?

 Mushroom hunting requires a specific skill set that is somewhat similar to foraging for edible plants, but positively identifying wild mushrooms can be much more complicated — and misidentifying mushrooms can lead to deadly consequences much more easily than with plants!

 For that reason, this program will not include wild mushrooms.
 If you’re interested in learning the art of mushroom hunting, I can refer you to some good books, but I would highly recommend seeking out someone in your local area who can guide you in person.
 Remember: all mushrooms are edible, but some are only edible once! ;)

-Q: Are you available for in-person consultations?
+Q: Can you do in-person consultations?

-Q: What if the program sucks and you suck as a teacher and I want my money back?
+Q: What if the program sucks and you suck as a teacher and I just want my money back?

-But if you’re unsatisfied with the services I provide and wish to bow out of the program, I will happily refund your money and find another student to fill your spot.
+But if you’re unsatisfied with the services I provide and wish to bow out of the program, I will happily refund your money.

 If you have any further questions before applying, please don’t hesitate to contact me!